d-hara10/cs_m148_final_project/README.md

 - A strong baseline for binary classification (explicit vs not explicit), including ROC/AUC analysis
 - The main method for multi-class genre classification (Section 6–7)

+We did **not** rely on KNN as the final model, because it is sensitive to feature scaling and struggles in higher-dimensional spaces.
+A single decision tree was used as a simpler baseline; the **Random Forest** performed best and was more stable.

 Why RF works well here:
 - Nonlinear decision boundaries
 - Strong performance on tabular feature sets